f1se4/portfolio/md/molletweather/MolletWeather.md

 ### Boolean result feature

-We will also for fit our classification model going to transform our precipitation feature from measure to yes|not has rained feature, 1 to has rained and 0 to not.
+To fit our classification model we are going to transform our precipitation feature from measure to yes|not has rained to integer feature, 1 to has rained and 0 to not.

 ```python